Dimakoua/dailypick/content/blog/posts/2025-10-25-planning-poker-hub-guide.md

 - Remote teams struggle to keep things synchronized.
 - The “reveal moment” is lost when votes aren’t hidden.

 **Planning Poker Hub** fixes all that — and adds a sprinkle of fun while it’s at it.
+If you need a primer to share with stakeholders, the [Mountain Goat Software Planning Poker guide](https://www.mountaingoatsoftware.com/blog/planning-poker) explains why simultaneous reveals lead to better estimates—our Hub simply automates the experience.

 ---